Registered Children Affected in Wazipur Area Programme: 0

 World Vision Staff Affected in Wazipur Area Programme: 0

-All of the communities we partner within Bangladesh are experiencing restrictions due to safety measures, which will likely cause some operational delays.
+All of the communities we partner with in Bangladesh are experiencing restrictions due to safety measures, which will likely cause some operational delays.
 Most WV Bangladesh staff are working from home.
 We have put planned learning events and gatherings on hold so we can adapt our programme to respond to COVID-19 and help keep kids and communities safe, but we are continuing to check on families and provide them with prevention information by contacting families by mobile phone.
-Thank you for your vital support – we will continue to update you on how we are best supporting sponsored children and their communities at this challenging time.